GSE vs. LMC: reshaping of radially biased stellar haloes by satellites: Results

 The bottom-right panel of Fig.~\ref{fig:axis_changes} shows the axis ratios as functions of time compared to the values and uncertainties of the \citet{han2022} fit.
 While the short-to-long axis ratio $q$ remains roughly constant throughout the simulation, the intermediate-to-long ratio $p$ decreases from 1 to $\sim0.9$.
 The LMC therefore reshapes the halo from axisymmetric to triaxial (and misaligned with the Galactic disc).
 However, the distribution remains closer to axisymmetric than the \citet{han2022} fit, with the final value of $p$ outside their $1\sigma$ uncertainty.
 The same is true for the \citet{lane2023} fit (which has $p=0.55$).
-Hence the LMC is not able to reshape an axisymmetric halo enough to match observations of the GSE.
+Hence the LMC is not able to reshape an axisymmetric halo enough to match observations of the GSE debris.
 This hints that the initial shape may have needed to be triaxial to explain the current configuration.
-In any case, these results show that perturbations from the LMC should be corrected for \citep[e.g. see][]{correa_magnus2022} when constructing equilibrium models of the stellar halo.
-This includes the Schwarzschild models of the tilted GSE introduced by \citet{dillamore2025c}.
+In any case, these results show that perturbations from the LMC should be corrected for \citep[e.g. see][]{correa_magnus2022} when constructing equilibrium models of the stellar halo, at least when the geometry of the potential is being constrained.
+This includes the Schwarzschild models of the tilted GSE debris introduced by \citet{dillamore2025c}.

 We show how the final shape and tilt vary with halo anisotropy in Fig.~\ref{fig:shape_beta}.
 Each simulation has identical initial conditions except for the initial $\beta$.
 The top panel shows the axis ratios $p$ and $q$.
 While the short-to-long axis ratio $q$ has only weak dependence on anisotropy, the intermediate-to-long ratio $p$ decreases from $\approx0.95$ to $\approx0.89$ as $\beta$ increases from 0.5 to 0.9.
 Higher anisotropy therefore results in the halo becoming less axisymmetric.
 This is consistent with our theoretical predictions from Section~\ref{section:theory} that high-eccentricity orbits tend to be aligned.